kimbilaontoast/kimbilaontoast.github.io/_posts/2024-08-07-how-to-kill-houdini.md

 Our relationship with narcissists are basically allowed to form and maintain through the hope that if we persist with such people, and try harder to work on our relationship with them, we may be able to heal the dysfunction and move forward; but being in close proximity with a narcissist is like witnessing a car accident on repeat, in slow motion.
 You slowly become conditioned to their lack of empathy, their duplicity, their barbed remarks or temper tantrums.
 Their words and actions slowly shape your reality until you find their voice is your internal self talk and can’t trust your own judgement.

-The tragedy of becoming entangled with such people is that it’s our altruism that makes us a target, and it’s the slow replacement of our virtues with their defilements that make it difficult to escape when the tone of the dance flips to from charm to abuse.
+The tragedy of becoming entangled with such people is that it’s our altruism that makes us a target, and it’s the slow replacement of our virtues with their defilements that make it difficult to escape when the tone of the dance flips from charm to abuse.
 There is a real terror that comes from the realisation that once you’re entangled, it can be nightmarish to let go, and so people will often endure the abuse so as to avoid the toxicity of the confrontation needed to end the relationship.

 Narcissists rarely change.
 Most narcissists are incapable of recognising that their behaviour is negatively impacting other people and that they need to make changes to that behaviour.
 Instead, they hide behind a mask.